DariusJWright/readme-generator/README.md

 A command line application that will generate a **README.MD** file based on user input.

 ## Installation
 Clone the repository and make sure you have **Node.js** installed.
-Then simply run index.js and answer the questions.
+Then simply navigate to the root directory in the command line, and type "node index.js" and answer the questions.

 ## Usage
 Designed for anyone looking to create a professional README file.